croedel/MTECmqtt/README.md

 # Home Assistent
 HASS_ENABLE : True                # Enable home assistant support
-HASS_BASE_TOPIC : homeassistant   # Basis MQTT topic of home assistant
+HASS_BASE_TOPIC : homeassistant   # Basis MQTT topic of home assistant HASS_BIRTH_GRACETIME : 15         # Give HASS some time to get ready after the birth message was received
 ```

 As next step, you need to enable and configure the MQTT integration within Home Assistant.
 After that, the auto discovery should do it's job and the Inverter sensors should appear on your dashboard.